-Founded in 1769, the Faculty of Medicine is Semmelweis University’s oldest and largest faculty.
+Founded in 1769, the Faculty of Medicine is Semmelweis University’s oldest and largest faculty with nearly 4,000 students.

 The Faculty provides a standard of education that is fully in line with that of other high quality European medical schools.
 Its Medicine programme (which results in an M.D. degree) is available in three languages: Hungarian, English and German.